 A more commonly used type of MSME loan is the unsecured business loans or collateral-free loans.
 As the name suggests, these loans do not require businesses to pledge any collateral against the loan amount and can be borrowed for diverse business functions including working capital challenges, rent or lease property, buy machinery, pay salaries, or any other business operation requirement.

-At Tata nexarc for instance, we offer unsecured business loans for MSMEs.
+With Business Loans through Tata nexarc for instance, we offer unsecured business loans for MSMEs.
 It’s an entirely online process and based on the creditworthiness of the borrower and the business’s financial health.
 Interest rates start at only 13% p.a. and you can get a loan offer in as less as 5 minutes.

 Some of the basic documents required to apply for unsecured business loans are: